elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

     - government should fund more masters, PhD's, and research rather than rely on tax credits
   - industrial policy
     - influence countries pattern of industrial development through taxes, subsidies, or regulation
+    - setting investment policies of crown corporations like CPP to invest more in industries or startups
     - promote high-tech industries
-    - borrowing constrains: startups can' financing projects
+    - borrowing constrains: startups can't finance projects
     - spillovers: one company bears cost of the breakthrough while others do the cheaper improvements
       - subsidy or patents
     - dangerous since not easy to pick the winning tech and could support political supporters not economic promise